theopinard/pydata25-conference/docs/index.md

 - Encouraging sustainable travel options
 - Working with eco-conscious suppliers
 - Minimizing conference waste
+- Only provide vegetarian/vegan food

 ## 🤝 Get Involved

 There are many ways to participate:

+- Help organise the conference
 - Volunteer during the conference
 - Sponsor the event
 - Submit a talk or tutorial proposal